fafraob/gi_tract_segmentation/README.md

 Using the code in this repo, I won a **bronze medal** in this competition and ranked in the top 7% of all contestants (107/1565). 🥉

-This repository mainly exists so I can remember what I did in this competition and what I learned.
+This repository mainly exists so I can remember what I learned in this competition.

 ![Example.](misc/example_image.png)
 I took this nice visualization from [here](https://www.kaggle.com/code/awsaf49/uwmgi-unet-train-pytorch).

 ## Approach

 Here, I will explain my approach and analyze what was missing to reach the top spots.
-This analysis is only possible since the best competitors are nice enough to discuss their solutions in the [competition forum](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/discussion).
+This analysis is only possible since the best competitors were nice enough to discuss their solutions in the [competition forum](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/discussion).

 ### Model

-As my model, I used the SSFormer from the paper [Stepwise Feature Fusion: Local Guides Global](https://arxiv.org/pdf/2203.03635v1.pdf).
-The encoder of this model comes from the [Segformer paper](https://arxiv.org/pdf/2105.15203.pdf) and is a transformer-based architecture that also incorporates CNN features.
+As my model, I used the SSFormer from the [Stepwise Feature Fusion: Local Guides Global](https://arxiv.org/pdf/2203.03635v1.pdf) paper.
+The encoder used in this model comes from the [Segformer paper](https://arxiv.org/pdf/2105.15203.pdf) and is a transformer-based architecture that also incorporates CNN properties.

 ![ssformer](misc/ssformer.png)

-I used the SS-Former-S, which is the version with fewer parameters.
+I used SSFormer-S, which is a SSFormer version with fewer parameters.
 Moreover, [pretrained weights](https://drive.google.com/file/d/1CdX0K1_ZDMrEVGK2cmBfp33lYxLEBwlw/view) were used to initialize the model in the beginning.

 ### Settings
 - 5 "stratified-group-fold" ensemble